mehrabgholamsamani/mehrabdev/README.md

 ## 🌌 Galaxy Sphere (Canvas)

-The hero sphere is rendered using **HTML Canvas**, not WebGL or Three.js.
+The hero sphere is rendered using **HTML Canvas**, not WebGL or Three.js, because i felt like challanging myself, beside that you may ask

 ### Why Canvas?
 - Lower overhead